-Peace Action Wellington completely condemns the commitment of military support for the war in Iraq and Syria.
-We also condemn the government’s use of the slaughter of hundreds of thousands of people at Gallipoli in 1915 as some sort of mantle to cloak another imperialist war by the West against the people of the Middle East.
+Peace Action Wellington completely condemns the commitment of military support for the wars in Afghanistan, Iraq and Syria.
+We also condemn the government’s use of the slaughter of hundreds of thousands of people at Gallipoli in 1915 as some sort of mantle to cloak another colonial war by the West against the people of the Middle East.

 We place the blame for the situation in Iraq and Syria directly at the feet of the US government and its allies in the so-called ‘war on terrorism’.

 For more information about our campaign organising, please contact us peacewellington(at)riseup.net.